humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 From the support side, Incidents are the things that make us scamble to respond and jump on the problem.
 If the site is down, this is an Incident, with a prioriy of ‘Urgent’.
 Alarm bells will ring, and we’ll put out the fires to get things running again by any means neccessary.

-Incidents focus on immediate attention, with an emphisis on immediate remediation.
+Incidents focus on immediate attention, with an emphasis on immediate remediation.
 Remediating an Incident can take the form of temporary patches, which brings us to the next support type.

 # Problem